Quick Start with Furiosa-LLM#

 Launching the OpenAI-Compatible Server#

-Furiosa LLM can be deployed as a server that provides an API compatible with OpenAI’s.
-Since many LLM frameworks and applications are built on top of OpenAI’s API, you can easily integrate Furiosa LLM into your existing applications.
+Furiosa-LLM can be deployed as a server that provides an API compatible with OpenAI’s.
+Since many LLM frameworks and applications are built on top of OpenAI’s API, you can easily integrate Furiosa-LLM into your existing applications.

 By default, the server listens on the HTTP endpoint http://localhost:8000.